AdityaK-27/AdityaK-27/README.md

 #### 🔹 Telco Customer Churn Analysis – Power BI
 - Conducted deep-dive analysis on customer churn behavior using a Kaggle dataset.
-- Built a professional, multi-page Power BI dashboard with drill-through functionality, KPI page, and segment-wise insights.
+- Designed and developed a 5-page interactive Power BI dashboard to analyze customer churn patterns in a telecom dataset.
+- Performed full ETL processes using Power Query, applied DAX functions for KPI tracking, and implemented drill-through reports, slicers, and layered visuals to support strategic insights and data storytelling.

 #### 🔹 Netflix Data Analysis – SQL
-- Performed extensive analysis on Netflix titles to uncover trends in content type, country distribution, and release timelines.
-- Wrote optimized SQL queries to solve business problems and visualize insights.
+- This project focused on analyzing Netflix’s Movies and TV Shows dataset using SQL to uncover meaningful content insights.
+- The analysis explored content types, genres, ratings, release years, and country-wise distribution across the platform.
+- Raw data was cleaned and transformed to handle missing values, inconsistent formats, and multi-valued fields like genres and cast.
+- A series of structured SQL queries were used to answer business-relevant questions and highlight content trends.
+The project demonstrated the practical application of SQL in solving real-world data problems and delivering clear analytical outcomes.
+- Overall, it reflects strong data handling, query design, and insight generation skills using SQL alone.

 #### 🔹 Smart Network Intrusion Notifier – Python
-- Lightweight IDS system using Scapy for packet analysis and Telegram API for real-time threat alerts.
+- Lightweight IDS system based on EGT (Evolutionary Game Theory) using Scapy for packet analysis and Telegram API for real-time threat alerts.

 ---